-As regards to the publishing of decisions by TAD, it is found out that TAD does not yet publish periodically its decisions/stances29.
-The published decisions do not clarify the main problems that concern big businesses and have an impact on them (for example regarding bank loss loan provisions deductible and non-deductible expenditures, etc.) The annual work reports and other instructions of TAD about how the administration structures must address certain cases are only for internal use by the administration and are not made public.
+Regarding the publishing of decisions by TAD, it is found out that TAD does not yet periodically publish its decisions/stances29.
+The published decisions do not clarify the main problems that concern big businesses and impact them (for example, regarding bank loss loan provisions deductible and non-deductible expenditures, etc.) The annual work reports and other instructions of TAD about how the administration structures must address certain cases are only for internal use by the administration and are not made public

 In the absence of a Manual on Tax Procedures, it is becoming more difficult for the business to have an idea regarding the approaches of the tax administration and the latter itself has difficulties in establishing consolidated practices.
-The absence of unified approaches of the tax administration has been addressed previously by the Secretariat.30 In the case of the tax administration the treatment of informal complaints submitted by the businesses and the failure of the tax administration to respond within the general 30-day deadline remains a problem.
-In most cases the answers and reasoning related to specific cases about which the business requests final interpretation, are unclear and further confuse businesses.
+The absence of unified approaches of the tax administration has been addressed previously by the Secretariat.30 In the case of the tax administration, the treatment of informal complaints submitted by the businesses and the failure of the tax administration to respond within the general 30-day deadline remains a problem.
+In most cases, the answers and reasoning related to specific cases about which the business requests final interpretation are unclear and further confuse businesses.

-The CI31, TAD32 and PPC33 have posted some standard forms regarding the administrative appeal by providing reasonable assistance to entities as regards the administrative appeal.
-If in the case of TAD or Central Inspectorate the administrative appeal Forms are only of orientation purposes, the administrative appeal at the PPC must be carried out in accordance with the Standard Form, endorsed for this purpose.
+The Cl31, TAD32 and PPC33 have posted some standard forms regarding the administrative appeal by providing reasonable assistance to entities regarding the administrative appeal.
+If, in the case of TAD or Central Inspectorate, the administrative appeal forms are only for orientation purposes, the administrative appeal at the PPC must be carried out in accordance with the Standard Form endorsed for this purpose.

-4.2.4 Other findings
+b.
+Other findings

-1. Unequal position of the businesses in front of the state institutions

-The main concern for the businesses, but also for the experts, is that during the administrative review of disputes related to an administrative act, the business is placed in an inferior position and not equal with that of the administrative body.
-For example, in cases when the appeals related to the illegality or invalidity of the administrative act/decision of the appeal bodies are sent to the courts, businesses have to simultaneously confront several institutions.
-The most typical cases are the appeals against the decisions of the Tax Appeal Directorate, the General Directorate of Customs or the Public Procurement Commission, to which is added also the State Advocate Office, by duplicating in this way the functions defending the state interests in a dispute under review.
-The institutions interviewed by the Secretariat confirm that this situation is the result of an institutional internal contraction - of the need "to be
+1. Unequal position of the businesses in front of the state institutions a.
+The main concern for the businesses and the experts is that during the administrative review of disputes related to an administrative act, the business is placed in an inferior position and not equal to that of the administrative body.
+For example, when the appeals related to the illegality or invalidity of the administrative act/decision of the appeal bodies are sent to the courts, businesses have to confront several institutions simultaneously.
+The most typical cases are the appeals against the decisions of the Tax Appeal Directorate, the General Directorate of Customs or the Public Procurement Commission, to which is also added the State Advocate Office, by duplicating the functions defending the state interests in a dispute under review.
+The institutions interviewed by the Secretariat confirm that this situation is the result of an institutional internal contraction - of the need "to be compliant with the duty and not feel prejudiced," and to accomplish the mission to protect at any case the interests of the State, even in those cases when the judiciary practice, in a final and consolidated manner, has confirmed the flagrant violation made by the administration.